 A pessimist will say that’s BS, but really it isn’t.

 However, it’s also important to realize that even though “miracles can happen”.
 I also believe that one cannot live on optimism alone.
 One also needs a good dose of reality with it.

 Unfounded optimism can result in unrealistic expectations, which can disappoint and frustrate us.

-That’s why I advocate realistic optimism, which means believing in what is possible and having hoping the best will happen.
+That’s why I advocate realistic optimism, which means knowing what is possible and having hoping the best will happen.
 But also being prepared and accepting if unfavorable circumstances happen.

 What do I exactly mean by this?

 Let’s say that you just lost your job, and you’re currently facing a great amount of debt.
 Worse, you’re also the breadwinner of your family.
 How can realistic optimism help in this situation?

 Well, you can start by taking stock of what you have: your skills and talents, your friends and social network, the moral support of your family… everything.
 And then realize that the ONLY thing you lost was your job, and NOT yourself.